valango/adventOfCode/README.md

 approach that was inadequate.
 The right solution was much simpler.
 But, I still hate numbers. 😝
 * `day 11:` I love simulations!
 Lost some time because of invalid looping condition (a typo).
 * `day 12:` I was about to go nuts!
 The puzzle #1 solution worked w example data; but with real data I received:
-"Wrong answer!
-Curiously enough, this is correct answer for somebody else - make sure you logged in with right account!"
-After losing an insane amount of time, I finally figured out there was a tiny error in my ingenious direction computing ([day_12.1.js](day_12.1.js) line 40,41).
+_"Wrong answer!
+Curiously enough, this is correct answer for somebody else - make sure you logged in with right account!"_ After losing an insane amount of time, I finally figured out there was a tiny error in my ingenious direction computing ([day_12.1.js](day_12.1.js) line 40,41).
-This clearly shows, how even testing your code won't guarantee it's correct.
+<br />This clearly shows, how even testing your code won't guarantee it's correct.

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
-The '_%_' column shows the ratio of people done both puzzles, from all participants, by the time I finished the puzzle #2.
+The '_%_' column shows the ratio of people done w both puzzles, from all participants, by the time I made it.
 Of course the time zone difference gives us the Europeans (and Africans, too) an unfair advantage here. 😜

 | day | Rank 1 | Time 1 | Rank 2 | Time 2 | % |